o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/custom-nodes/_index.md

 Add the XML and class source files to your project's CMake.

-For example, for `TimerNodeable` we need to add the following lines:
+For example, in `TimerNodeable` we must add the following lines:

 ```cmake
 set(FILES